Choose an Electric or Hybrid Engine for your Boat

 Flooded lead acid: most affordable are 6V deep cycle batteries, often used in electric golf cart, with a typical capacity of 200-250Ah.
 They are economical and are built for deep discharges.
 They need to be mounted upright and receive regular addition of distilled water.
 They also emit hydrogen gas when recharging.

-AGM batteries are fully sealed, maintenance free, handle high recharging current and can be mounted in any position.
-6-volt AGM batteries are excellent building blocks for 36V and 48V banks.
+AGM batteries are fully sealed, maintenance-free, handle high recharging current and can be mounted in any position.

 Gel cells are sealed, maintenance free, with a long lifespan allowing a large number of charging and discharging cycles.
 They are excellent as a service battery for medium and large systems.